dojo/docs/quickstart/browser-sniffing.rst

 * dojo.isAIR - true if running within the Adobe AIR enviroment
 * dojo.isQuirks - is the browser in Quirks-Mode
 * dojo.isBrowser (not typically needed when only targeting browsers)

+For Dojo 1.3, the following were added:

+* dojo.isWebKit
+* dojo.isChrome

 Each variable is only defined if the specified browser is being used.
 For example, if you're using Internet Explorer, only dojo.isIE is defined; all the other variables are undefined.
 The variable holds the browser version number as a Number, so you can easily perform version checks.
 Additionally, since undefined always evaluates as false in if statements, you can use code like this to check for a certain browser version: